 A pleasant walk to take is from the back of Amsterdam Central Station along the recently developed IJ waterfront and across to Java and KNSM Islands.
 While Amsterdam can feel quite crowded this walk gets you out of the city centre to experience open space and water.

 Total distance is a shade under 3km or about 5km if you walk back.
 There is a map at the bottom of the page showing the route.

 |START at Amsterdam Central Station and walk out to the back (north) exit.
 Cross over the road (De Ruyterkade) and head right (eastwards) along the IJ waterfront.
 Note there is ongoing development work around the waterfront area by the station, so the first part of the walk is not too pretty.|

 You will see the GVB ferries which operate to various points in north Amsterdam.
-Buildings of note are the Overhoeks tower built in 1971, the former Shell HQ now being redeveloped as Twenty4Amsterdam, an office/hotel/panoramic bar due to open in 2015.
+Buildings of note are the A'DAM Toren built in 1971, the former Shell HQ now a multi-use property featuring a hotel, offices, appartments and panorama dack.
 The stunning EYE Film building houses Amsterdam's film archive.

 Back to the walk, head east onto the Piet Heinkade.
 To your right you will see Amsterdam's OBA central library at Oosterdokskade.

 Continuing along Piet Heinkade you will appreciate the striking modern architecture from a number of buildings.
 Muziekgebouw aan 't IJ is a contemporary classical music theatre opened in 2005, with the black box-like Bimhuis jazz venue attached.
 You could walk up the gangway to have a look inside the building - perhaps stop for a drink/snack at the in-house Star Ferry café.